 On May 21, 2024, the Stipulation and Agreement of Settlement was filed with the Court and is included on the enclosed CD as Exhibit 11.
 Portions of the version of the proposed settlement agreement filed on ECF have been redacted to protect the process by which the defendants are funding the settlement amount.
-The Motion to Seal, Notice of Filing Under Seal, and Memorandum in Support of Motion to Seal are included on the enclosed CD as Exhibit 12, Exhibit 13, and Exhibit 14, respectively.
+The Motion to Seal, Notice of Filing Under Seal, and Memorandum in Support of Motion to Seal are included on the enclosed CD as Exhibits 12, 13, and 14.